Actor Chris Pratt Takes MAJOR Stand Against Liberal, Secular Hollywood | John Hawkins' Right Wing News

 “I can do all things through Christ who strengthens me”

 Pratt had originally went to his brother, Cully, who is an army veteran, and asked him to make a wooden tray for his keys, wallet and pistol.
-He had at first requested the ‘classic Chris’ idea of an “American balk eagle smoking a cigar, holding a machine gun and an American flag whirling all bad ass in the wind maybe with some nunchuck or something”
+He had at first requested the ‘classic Chris’ idea of an “American bald eagle smoking a cigar, holding a machine gun and an American flag whirling all bad ass in the wind maybe with some nun-chuck or something.”

 Adorable.

 “But then” Pratt wrote on, “I thought a lot about being homesick.
-I’d like having a touchstone that I could take with me as I travel on teh road for work.”
+I’d like having a touchstone that I could take with me as I travel on the road for work.”

 That is when he came up with the idea of a tray with Philippians 4:13 etched on it.
-Then jut one day later, his brother gave him the gift which he also had taken the time to to etch a picture of Jesus on.
+Then just one day later, his brother gave him the gift which he also had taken the time to etch a picture of Jesus on.
 BONUS.

 So my brother, @cullypratt makes these awesome pocket dump trays.
 We all need a place to throw our wallets, keys, cell-phones, lighters, pistols or whatever else we keep in your pocket so you know exactly where it is the next day.
 Well he wanted to make me one and asked me what I wanted on it.
 I went for the usual chris answer, American bald eagle smoking a cigar, holding a machine gun and an American flag whirling all bad ass in the wind maybe with some nunchucks or something.
 But then I thought a lot about being homesick.
 I'd like having a touchstone that I could take with me as I travel on the road for work.
 Something less straight up bad ass hero and more homesick in need of comfort.
 So I though about this great bible verse Philippians 4:13 which I've relied on for strength from time to time.
 And he knocks this thing out in like a day!!
 Reclaimed wood and a wood burner.
 All by hand.
 He does all kinds of awesome art stuff and in proud of him.
 He's so awesome and you should follow him.
 He's a unique individual and my best friend.
 An army veteran and a sheriffs deputy who has seen a lot of shit in his life but gets up everyday to go to work and help people having bad days cause he's a real hero.
 A hero who loves to make something out of nothing with his bare hands.
 He's very good and when we were kids he used to make me smell his finger and I always fell for it and I wore his clothes and worshiped him and I still do to this day.
 Thanks to my big brother from the same mother for my awesome #cullypepper dump tray.
 It's my favorite thing I have.